EnFlexIT/JADE-AddOns/semantics/README.txt

 First, uncompress the archive file in the parent directory of the JADE root directory.
 Then, go to the 'jade/add-ons/semantics' subdirectory.
-Execute the 'ant lib' command.
+Execute the 'ant <env> lib' command, where <env> is replaced with either 'java' (for compiling in a standard Java environment), 'dotnet' (for compiling in a .Net environment), or 'all' (for compiling both in a Java and .Net environment).
 The source file will be compiled, and a jsa.jar file will be generated in the 'lib' subdirectory.
-In order to additionally generate the javadoc in the 'doc' subdirectory, simply execute the 'ant doc' command.
+In order to additionally generate the javadoc in the 'doc' subdirectory, simply execute the 'ant <env> doc' command.

 4 Testing the JADE Semantics Add-On
 ===================================